flipcamp/engagingstudents4/essays/park.md

 Figured bass, understood as hollowed-out lead sheet symbols, can replace the roles that the chord symbols played in Hermann’s and Salley’s methods.
 The remainder of this article demonstrates how Hermann’s and Salley’s methods might be implemented to introduce baroque improvisation.
 The purpose of this demonstration is to show that figured bass realization can be introduced after students learn keys, scales, and intervals, and before Roman numerals.

-As an introduction, a student can realize a figured bass that outlines a common melody as presented in Example 5.
+As an introduction, a student can realize a figured bass that outlines a common melody as presented in Figure 5.
 At this stage, the students can play the bass line with the left hand while playing the implied melody with the right.
 This is analogous to Hermann’s treatment of the principal bass notes of the harmonies (i.e., the letters of lead sheet symbols) as *cantus firmus*.
 The instructor can emphasize that although the numbers may seem to leap at times, due to the moving bass line the students can find a mostly conjunct melody in the right hand.
 The students can also form pairs and take turns playing the bass lines and realizing the figures.

-**Example 5.** “Twinkle, Twinkle, Little Star” in as figured bass, to be realized as two-voice counterpoint
+**Figure 5.** “Twinkle, Twinkle, Little Star” in as figured bass, to be realized as two-voice counterpoint.

 <img src="{{ site.baseurl }}/images/park05.png" alt="image" />

 Combined with the knowledge of the major and minor scale, the instructor can proceed with more rigorous improvisation.
-For this demonstration, I will use an excerpt from Marin Marais’s “Minuet” from *Pièces de Viole, Livre V*, No. 36 (Example 6).
-As a first step, the student can tell what note to play immediately just by counting intervals from the bass note similar to Example 5.
+For this demonstration, I will use an excerpt from Marin Marais’s “Minuet” from *Pièces de Viole, Livre V*, No. 36 (Figure 6).
+As a first step, the student can tell what note to play immediately just by counting intervals from the bass note similar to Figure 5.
 The students can realize the excerpt with full chordal harmony by adding omitted figures.
 For example, add a third for the written figures 6 or 6/5, add a fifth for figure 4, and add a third and a fifth when there is no figure.
 The student can write the figures or just add them in their playing without actually writing them down on the score.
-A possible realization should resemble Example 7.
+A possible realization should resemble Figure 7.
 From this point, the instructor can point out the two cadences (mm.4 and 8) and the Roman numerals associated with them (i.e., I and V).

-**Example 6.** Marin Marais’s “Minuet” from *Pièces de Viole*, Livre V, No. 36 (mm.
-1–8)
+**Figure 6.** Marin Marais’s “Minuet” from *Pièces de Viole*, Livre V, No. 36 (mm.
+1–8).

 <img src="{{ site.baseurl }}/images/park06.png" alt="image" />

-**Example 7.** Possible realization of Example 6
+**Figure 7.** Possible realization of Figure 6.

 <img src="{{ site.baseurl }}/images/park07.png" alt="image" />

-By now, the students can start constructing a framework for melodic improvisation by choosing one note from the realization for each beat with the goal of creating a smooth melodic line (Example 8).
+By now, the students can start constructing a framework for melodic improvisation by choosing one note from the realization for each beat with the goal of creating a smooth melodic line (Figure 8).
 This step is analogous to Salley’s “species one” which instructs students to create conjunct motion by using chord tones exclusively.
 This melodic realization can also be implemented as a group activity in which one student plays the bassline and the other plays the melody.
 An instructor can even let the entire class play their realizations simultaneously.
-Students can improvise further by adding passing and neighbor tones (Example 9).
+Students can improvise further by adding passing and neighbor tones (Figure 9).
 From here on, should the instructors choose to continue teaching improvisation, they can draw from [Dariusz Terefenko’s](http://aic.apsl.edu.pl/aicnr2/Terefenko%20173-196.pdf) method, which begins from a simple one-to-one counterpoint and ends with imitative counterpoint in three voices.

-**Example 8.** “Species one” realization of Example 7
+**Figure 8.** “Species one” realization of Figure 7.

 <img src="{{ site.baseurl }}/images/park08.png" alt="image" />

-**Example 9.** Further improvisation of Example 8 with passing and neighbor tones
+**Figure 9.** Further improvisation of Figure 8 with passing and neighbor tones.

 <img src="{{ site.baseurl }}/images/park09.png" alt="image" />